PurdueCS190-FALL2014/lab3/README.md

                         and complete each prompt.

     You do not need to copy anything over to answers.txt for Task 2a.

-> If you want to compile and run Java in the terminal on your own, you must run
-> `javac <file_name>.java` first to compile.
-In this lab, the compilation step is
-> done or you.

 #### Task 2b - convenient text input/output####